 Petty crime such as pickpocketing and bag snatching can occur, especially on public transport.
 Theft from vehicles which are stationary in heavy traffic or stopped at traffic lights occurs frequently.
 Ensure valuables are out of sight and that vehicle windows are up and doors are locked.

 Isolated incidents of violence have also occurred in urban centres, such as Kampala, Jinja and Kasese.
 Residential burglaries can turn violent.
-If attacked, do not resist.
+If attacked, don't resist.
 Security risks increase after dark.

 A number of financial scams have originated in Uganda.
 Consider unsolicited offers carefully and take legal advice before proceeding with any commercial arrangement.
 Some victims have had their lives endangered by criminals while in Uganda.
-If you are a victim of a financial scam, obtain legal advice and not to travel to Uganda to seek restitution as there is a risk of physical harm from the perpetrators.
+If you're a victim of a financial scam, obtain legal advice and not to travel to Uganda to seek restitution as there's a risk of physical harm from the perpetrators.

 Bogus internet friendship, dating and marriage schemes are operating from some African countries.
 These scams typically result from connections made through internet dating schemes or chat rooms.
 Once a virtual friendship develops, the Australian citizen may be asked by their friend or prospective marriage partner to send money to enable travel to Australia or to facilitate some other requirement.
 In some cases the relationship is terminated with very little chance that any funds can be recovered.
 In other cases, foreigners may be lured to Africa to meet their friend or prospective marriage partner and can become victims of crime including kidnapping, assault and robbery.